dislick/padi.run/README.md

 # padi.run

-This is a place for me to create human-readable links on the `padi.run` domain.
+This is a place for me to create redirects on the `padi.run` domain.